agrosner/DBFlow/README.md

 **Please** note that this is not in full release yet, and thus is in **Beta**.
 Also the code is **not** fully guaranteed yet, but I promise to be nicer in changes from now on.

+**Also** Try out branch "compiler".
+I am making this library use annotation processing to generate database class files!

 ## Features:

 [Getting Started](https://github.com/agrosner/DBFlow/wiki/Getting-Started)